-In accordance with the requirements of the Companies Act 2016 in Malaysia, we report that the subsidiaries of which we have not acted as auditors, are disclosed in Note 6 to the financial statements.
+In accordance with the requirements of the Companies Act 2016 in Malaysia, we report that the subsidiary of which we have not acted as auditors, are disclosed in Note 6 to the financial statements.

-Other Matter
+Other Matters

-This report is made solely to the members of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
-We do not assume responsibility to any other person for the content of this report.
+- (i) This report is made solely to the members of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
+We do not assume responsibility to any other person for the content of this report. - (ii) The financial statements for the preceding year ended 31 December 2019 were audited by Grant Thornton whose report dated 13 May 2020, expressed an unqualified opinion with an emphasis of matter paragraph on those financial statements.
+The practice of Grant Thornton has merged with Grant Thornton Malaysia PLT effective from 1 January 2021.

-Grant Thornton No. AF: 0042 Chartered Accountants John Lau Tiang Hua No. 01107/03/2022 J Chartered Accountant
+Grant Thornton Malaysia PLT AF: 0737 201906003682 (LLP0022494-LCA) Chartered Accountants Loo Wei Teng No. 03487/03/2022 J Chartered Accountant